Read This First

 Prompt 2: Provide 5 examples of actual cognitive biases found in historical public debates.

-Confirmation Bias in the Salem Witch Trials (1692) makes the argument visible in practice.
+A concrete case shows what Confirmation Bias in the Salem Witch Trials (1692) explains and where it strains.

-The section works by contrast: Confirmation Bias in the Salem Witch Trials (1692) as a load-bearing piece, Bandwagon Effect in the McCarthy Era (1950s) as a load-bearing piece, and Sunk Cost Fallacy in the Vietnam War (1955-1975) as a pressure point.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Confirmation Bias in the Salem Witch Trials (1692) as a load-bearing piece, Bandwagon Effect in the McCarthy Era (1950s) as a load-bearing piece, and Sunk Cost Fallacy in the Vietnam War (1955-1975) as a pressure point.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Confirmation Bias in the Salem Witch Trials (1692) distinct from Bandwagon Effect in the McCarthy Era (1950s).
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Confirmation Bias in the Salem Witch Trials (1692) distinct from Bandwagon Effect in the McCarthy Era (1950s).
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Confirmation Bias in the Scopes Monkey Trial (1925)